4 Types of Effective Behavior Charts for Kids (Free Templates)

 With so many parenting techniques, it is hard to know which one is the most effective for helping your child learn responsibility and how to adopt the behaviors you would like.
 However, no matter which parenting method you choose, a behavior chart can help encourage certain behaviors in your child positively, whatever age they may be.
-In addition, behavior chart templates come in different formats and types, making them great for any family.
+In addition, these chart templates come in different formats and types, making them great for any family.

 What is a Behavior Chart?

-A behavior chart is a positive reinforcement tool that helps your child adopt the correct behavior that you desire.
-Most children need assistance learning a new behavior or how to drop an old negative one, and a behavior chart gives them a visual to get this done.
-When the child carries out one of the desired behaviors, they will get a reward in the form of a token or a sticker.
+Most children need assistance learning a new behaviour or how to drop an old negative one, and a behaviour chart gives them a visual to get this done.
+When the child carries out one of the desired behaviours, they will get a reward in the form of a token or a sticker.
 Once the child has the saved up number of points, which you must determine ahead of time, those points will then be exchanged for a prize.

-A behavior chart is a great behavior modification tool that gives the child a chance to learn the new behavior and make mistakes, while rewarding them when they do the right thing.
-The parent can choose the behaviors they would like to modify and the reward system, while allowing the child to feel good and earn something when they do what is right.
+A behavior chart is a great behavior modification tool that gives the child a chance to learn the new behavior and make mistakes while rewarding them when they do the right thing.
+The parent can choose the behaviors they would like to modify and the reward system while allowing the child to feel good and earn something when they do what is right.
 As time goes on, the new behavior will become a habit, and the child will start to do it without a reward.

-There are many good behaviors that can be rewarded by the behavior chart.
-For example, did the child share their colors with a sibling?
+There are many good behaviours that can be rewarded by the chart.
+For example, did the child share their colours with a sibling?
 Then they can earn a point.
 Did they finish their homework without fighting?
 There is another point.
 Handling out stars and points is relatively easy for the parent to do, but the reward can seem large to the child and will give them a positive feeling that they will want to do it again and again.
 As a result, the child will continue to do good behavior.

 Why You Should Use a Behavior Chart

-A behavior chart is a positive parenting method that helps encourage your child to behave in a certain way.
+This chart is a positive parenting method that helps encourage your child to behave in a certain way.
 The stickers and rewards motivate your child to complete chores, help others, or get their homework done without fighting.
 These can then turn into habits that can ensure the child will behave properly, without yelling or other negative parenting methods that are not effective.
 Since the behavior chart can be modified to suit the individual child, it is a great parenting choice to encourage proper behavior in your child.

-There are different types of behavior charts that you are able to choose from, based on the age of the child and the behavior that you would like to see.
+There are different types of behavior charts that you are able to choose from based on the age of the child and the behavior that you would like to see.
 A simple sticker chart, for example, is good for younger children when you want to encourage no hitting or would like to help them potty train.
 These charts can also be used to help older children learn how to get homework done without a fight.
 You can also use a chore chart to encourage the child to take on more responsibility as they get older.

 Different Types of Behavior Charts